yandex-cloud/terraform-provider-yandex/website/docs/r/compute_instance_group.html.markdown

 * `labels` - (Optional) A set of key/value label pairs to assign to the instance group.

+* `variables` - (Optional) A recurring block with key/value pairs to assign to the instance group.
+The structure is documented below.

 ---

 The `load_balancer` block supports: